 Elsevier's container framework with Nomad, Terraform, and Consul

-Explore a live demo of how Elsevier productionized Nomad for their container workload.
-The framework developed utilizes Terraform, Consul, and Nomad with additional enhancements written by the team.
+Watch a live demo showing how Elsevier put HashiCorp Nomad into production, to schedule their containerized workloads.
+The framework also uses Terraform and Consul—with additional enhancements written by the team.

-Faced with this challenge, the Elsevier Core Engineering team embarked on a 3-month project to design and build a framework which would meet the stringent set of requirements provided by development and operations teams.
-The framework developed utilizes Terraform, Consul, and Nomad with additional enhancements written by the team to provide an operationally simple, scalable, fast, and fault tolerant solution that can be deployed to production standards in under 4 minutes.
+Faced with this challenge, the Elsevier Core Engineering team embarked on a 3-month project to design and build a framework that would meet the stringent set of requirements provided by development and operations teams.
+The team used HashiCorp Terraform, Consul and Nomad—with additional enhancements written by the team—to provide an operationally simple, scalable, fast, fault-tolerant framework that can be deployed to production standards in under four minutes.

 This talk features a live demonstration of the platform, the new deployment features of Nomad 0.6 and the custom services written in Go by Elsevier that provide fully automated scaling of Nomad jobs and agents.